100% of your donation to Warren County United Way directly impacts your family, friends, and neighbors in the Warren County community!

 Support Programs and Special Projects

-There are several special projects and programs available free of charge through Warren County United way, including the Imagination Library, Free Prescription Discount Cards in cooperation with Familywize, MyFreeTaxes, and 211 (launching early 2018).
+There are several special projects and programs available free of charge through Warren County United way, including the Imagination Library, Free Prescription Discount Cards in cooperation with Familywize, MyFreeTaxes, 211, and Strive for Less than 5, which is a partnership with Knox County United Way and the Regional Office of Education).

 Community Impact Funding